 Getting a Failure to Use a Turn Signal Charge in Las Vegas, Nevada, Lowered to a Non-Moving Violation

-You have a good chance of getting your ticket knocked down to a lesser violation for failure to use your turn signal in Las Vegas and other areas of Nevada.
+You have a good chance of getting your ticket knocked down to a lesser violation of failure to use your turn signal in Las Vegas and other areas of Nevada.

 DMV Demerit Points against Nevada Driver’s License